 Changing the culture and mindset in an existing business is difficult and slow, so this becomes another “opportunity” for smart entrepreneurs and startups to excel.
-John M. Bernard does a great job outlining seven key steps to success today in his new book, “Business at the Speed of Now.”
+John M. Bernard’s new book, Business at the Speed of Now, outlines seven critical steps to success today.
 They apply to any business, but every startup should begin with these:

 - Leverage the game changers to gain the speed you need.
-These game changes include using social media, to provide real-time two-way communication; cloud computing, which enables efficient, lower-risk automation of business processes; and the millennial mindset, which does not tolerate anything that moves at a snail’s pace.
+These game changes include using social media to provide real-time two-way communication; cloud computing, which enables efficient, lower-risk automation of business processes; and the millennial mindset, which does not tolerate anything that moves at a snail’s pace.

 - Equip everyone with core skills to solve problems now.
 Replace preventing people from doing the wrong thing to helping them figure out for themselves how to do the right thing.
 That means hiring help, rather than helpers, and providing the resources they need to stay current.
 It also means assigning responsibility and measuring accountability.

 - Enable the team by building trust and banishing fear.
 People want to do the right thing, but they quickly learn from negative consequences, real or imagined.
-Trust requires a clear vision from the top, line of sight to their role, resources to do the job, and full transparency to make people feel safe and confident.
+Trust requires a clear vision from the top, a line of sight to their role, resources to do the job, and full transparency to make people feel safe and confident.

 According to the Gallup Organization and numerous other respected analysts, 49 percent of current American employees admit to not being engaged, meaning they just show up, follow orders, and keep their mouths and their brains shut.
-Another 18 percent actively sabotage the company’s performance.
+Another 18 percent actively sabotaged the company’s performance.
 These perspectives evolved through the age of mass production.